ingkebil/OPML2Recipe/README.md

-OMPL2Recipe
+OPML2Recipe
 ===========

-Plugin for Calibre: imports an OMPL file as a news recipe.
+Plugin for Calibre: imports an OPML file as a news recipe.

 ... coming soon :)